TABLE OF CONTENTS

 Campus Security

-emergency situation, please contact the local authorities by dialing 911 from a nearby phone.
+In an emergency situation, please contact the local authorities by dialing 911 from a nearby phone.
 Please remember to stay calm and provide clear and accurate information to local dispatch.
-In a non-emergency situation, but still a security risk, please contact one of the following individuals at your campus:
+In a non-emergency situation, where there is still a security risk, please contact the MTECH Safety and Security Department via the Campus Alert Line (801-753-4199 or the following individual at your campus:

 Campus Emergency Plan

-In case of an emergency: avoid panic, remain calm, use common sense, and render assistance.
+In case of an emergency: Please follow the directions from the red MTECH Emergency Procedures guide which is found in all MTECH classrooms.
+Remember to avoid panic, remain calm, use common sense, and render assistance.
 Evacuate buildings immediately upon request by authorities, upon an audible alarm, or when remaining in any building becomes life threatening.

 • Know the location of at least two emergency exits in your immediate area.